 - Have a Texas Hold'em tournament.
 Let people bet with personalized money, and then they can trade it in at the end of the night for themed prizes, like western tattoos or sheriff badges.

 - Set up a photobooth with a cowboy and cowgirl photo op!
 Wouldn't guests love a photo of themselves as a bull rider with this bull rider photo op, too?

 - Everyone loves a pinata!
 This cowboy boot pinata fits the theme well.
 Make sure to fill it with tons of candy.

 - Karaoke is always a crowd pleaser.
 Keep it in theme by singing country songs about cowboys (put me down for Willie's "Mamas Don't Let Your Babies Grow Up to Be Cowboys").

 Your cowboys and cowgirls will want to raise a ruckus when the clock strikes twelve.
 Hand out noisemakers and some fun party items throughout the night, and when the New Year rolls around everyone will we ready to welcome it!
 Here are a few ideas:

 - You can go simple with gold horns and black noisemakers which will match your decorations perfectly, and not break the bank.

-- Hand out confetti for throwing, and silver new year beads for wearing (and maybe throwing)!
+- Hand out confetti poppers, and silver new year beads for wearing (and maybe throwing)!

-.
 Your guests will hate to leave, but they will remember your Midnight Cowboy New Year's Eve Party for years to come.
-With help for Party411.com, all of your parties will be a huge success!
+With help from Party411.com, all of your parties will be a huge success!